swo/cr-training-dna/slides.md

 Human DNA fingerprinting uses highly variable, biologically irrelevant DNA sequences.

+# The phylogeny of 16S led to a re-write of the tree of life

+- Aristotle proposed a "two-kingdom" system: plants vs. animals
+- The discovery of microbes led to a three-kingdom system: Plantae, Animalia, Protista
+- Understanding of the eukaryote/prokaryote division led to four, adding Monera (and later, Fungi)
+- The 16S phylogeny and later work led to a three-kingdom system: Archaea, Bacteria, and Eukaryota

 # All DNA sequences are mapped onto references for analysis

-- 16S sequences are mapped to known sequence-species maps to determine community taxonomic composition
+- 16S sequences are mapped to known sequence-species maps to determine community taxonomic composition (e.g., Greengenes)
-- Other sequences are mapped to known sequence-gene maps to determine community *functions*
+- Other sequences are mapped to known sequence-gene maps to determine community *functions* (e.g., UniParc)

 ---

 ## Sample collection & storage

-# There are multiple methods
+# There are multiple methods for storing samples

 - RNAlater (HCHS/SOL study)
 - 95% ethanol kit (HMP2)